DependableSoftware2-0/SemanticTemporalFusion/docs/10SummaryExperiments.md

 | Pixel Accuracy | 0.9875 | 0.9858 | 0.9858 | 0.9859 | 0.9645 | **0.9598** |
 | IoU            | **0.9810** | 0.9778 | 0.9778 | 0.9779 | 0.9393 | 0.8885 |

+    - Training vkitti efficientnet 100 epochs with 10 epcoh for fuion with crossentropy

 * Tuesday Aug 16
     - Single script for training(model,1D and 2D) and validation and plotting